DataVizForAll/datavizforall.github.io/_pages/syllabus.md

 - If you have questions about this week's quiz, see our TA, or schedule an appointment on [my online calendar](https://jackdougherty.org), or [drop in to my Zoom room on Friday 11:30am-12noon](https://trincoll.zoom.us/my/jackdougherty), no appointment necessary

 ### Wed Sept 11
+- Read before class: United Way of Central and Northeastern CT, "2023 Alice Report: Regional Catchment" (2-page summary), <https://unitedwayinc.org/publications/2023-alice-report/>.
+Skim the longer report as needed.
+  - Questions: Who is Alice?
+How is the Household Survival Budget calculated?
+How does it vary across the Hartford region?
-- Review any spreadsheet skills desired from prior class
+- In class: Review any spreadsheet skills desired from prior class
 - Simulation: search for affordable housing to rent or buy (TODO)

 ### Mon Sept 16